emptythevoid/flipperzero/badusb/save_to_flipper_poc/README.md

 to get the Flipper back to normal mode before the Powershell script tries to send the payload.

 That's: BadUSB, Run, Wait for 100%, Back, Back

+This script has been updated to remove all the safety start-sleep commands.
+I do not know if it's possible yet for Powershell to close the serial connection before a large amount of exfiltrated data has been written.